 Rashid Minhas Shaheed Biography

-He was born on 17, February 1951 at Karachi Sindh Pakistan to a Muslim Rajput family of the Minhas clan.
+He was born on February 17, 1951, at Karachi, Sindh Pakistan, to a Muslim Rajput family of the Minhas clan.
 He always wanted to join the Air Force and defeat the enemy.
-He loved to fly planes and his passion increased when he joined Pakistan Air Force.
+He loved to fly planes, and his passion increased when he joined Pakistan Air Force.
 His best day was when he had his first solo flight.

-Rashid Minhas’s father Abdul Majeed Minhas was a civil Engineer and an Alumna of the NED.
-University in Karachi.
+Rashid Minhas’s father, Abdul Majeed Minhas, was a civil Engineer and an Alumna of the NED, University in Karachi.

 Education and Career

 Later, he completed his Military training at the Pakistan-Air-Force Academy in 1969.
-Rashid was linked with the PAF since his birth, as he born at the PAF Hospital at Drigh Road Karachi.
+Rashid was linked with the PAF since his birth, as he was born at the PAF Hospital at Drigh Road Karachi.

 He was fascinated with aviation history and technology.
 He had a technical mind, heaving to drive at the age of 12.
-His personal library included a book on Electronics and Astronomy, besides other subjects.
+His library included a book on Electronics and Astronomy, besides other subjects.

-In his childhood days he used to collect different models of Aircraft, warplanes and fighter jets.
-He got his early education from Karachi and upon reaching the tender age of 17, Rashid Minhas joined the Pakistan March 1971 as a Commissioned G.D.Pilot.
+In his childhood days, he used to collect different models of Aircraft, warplanes, and fighter jets.
+He got his early education from Karachi, and upon reaching the tender age of 17, Rashid Minhas joined the Pakistan March 1971 as a Commissioned G.D.Pilot.

 Inspiration by Blood

-His father said;
+His father sayings;

 ‘Although the grief of my son’s death is unending, I am proud that he laid down his life for a noble cause and for the integrity and honour of the country and Nation’